 During the search for a comfortable and safe senior living community for your loved one, you may experience feelings of confusion and stress.
 Take a deep breath and remind yourself that your feelings are rooted in the care and concern you hold for your loved one.
 You are not in this alone.

 For many adult children, identifying the best support, community, and safety for their parents or grandparents is a high priority.
 You want the clarity necessary to ensure your loved one has everything they need to thrive in the later years of their life, and doing so begins by understanding your options.

 THE DIFFERENT TYPES OF SENIOR LIVING

-A senior apartment is ideal for individuals who need little to no help living their day-to-day lives.
+A senior apartment is ideal for individuals needing little to no help living their daily lives.
 Senior apartments also offer quieter living options for those who wish to avoid the hustle and bustle of family-oriented communities.
-Many seniors explore this option if they are looking to move closer to friends, family, or activities they enjoy.
-As with any apartment, the price varies based on location, size, and amenities.
+Many seniors explore this option if they are looking to move closer to friends, family or activities they enjoy.
+As with any apartment, the price varies based on location, size and amenities.

 Independent Senior Living

 Other Names: Retirement Communities, Senior Apartments, 55+ Communities

 Like senior apartments, independent senior living communities are ideal for active, healthy seniors who don’t need hands-on care.
 However, independent senior living usually offers a larger range of benefits and services to create a sense of community.
 Although amenities vary, these communities may provide residents access to dining, transportation, housekeeping, laundry and maintenance as well as a range of intellectually, physically and socially stimulating activities.